Proof-of-Learning with Incentive Security: Theoretical Incentive Security Analysis

 \begin{theorem}[Main Theorem] Assume $T\ge 2$, and denote $\beta = \frac{M}{R}$.
 If {the winning probability function $P(\cdot)$ is differentiable and its hazard rate is upper bounded by $\lambda$}, i.e.,

-{in which $P'(\cdot)$ is denoted as the derivative of $P(\cdot)$}; and in the verification protocol defined, a cheating stage has at least a $\kappa=\Theta(1)$ probability to be caught when verified\footnote{In the basic mechanism we have $\kappa=1$, while in the full mechanism $\kappa=\frac{1}{2}$.}, then the mechanisms defined as Algorithms~\ref{alg:p1}-\ref{alg:v1} and Algorithms~\ref{alg:p2}-\ref{alg:v2} are $0$-IR-BIS if
+{in which $P'(\cdot)$ is denoted as the derivative of $P(\cdot)$}; and in the verification protocol defined, a cheating stage has at least a $\kappa=\Theta(1)$ probability to be caught when verified, then the mechanisms defined as Algorithms~\ref{alg:p1}-\ref{alg:v1} and Algorithms~\ref{alg:p2}-\ref{alg:v2} are $0$-IR-BIS if

 in which Eq.~\eqref{eqn:ir} exponentially converges to $R> \frac{\int_{0}^1 P(\rho) d \rho \cdot M} {P(1)}$, the sufficient and necessary condition for IR, when $\alpha$ is moderately large. \end{theorem}